 Completed in 1905 by the facility’s namesake, Hal Aldridge, Aldridge Sawmill processed lumber from the abundant acres of longleaf yellow pine in Angelina County.
 The mill’s 500 employees were soon producing as much as 125,000 board feet of lumber a day, and it soon evolved into its own township, with a post office, commissary, hotel, train station, blacksmith, two schools and a handful of stores and saloons as well as plenty of employee housing.

 A devastating fire razed the mill’s original wooden structures in 1911, which were then replaced with reinforced concrete structures, the remains of which are still visible on the site.
-Just two years after the blaze, the town’s population reached its peak of approximately 1,500 residents.
+Just two years after the blaze, the town’s population reached its peak of approximately 1,500 residents, a far cry above the homage to abandoned places in Texas that it is today.

 After a second fire in 1914, Aldridge apparently decided to exit the lumber industry, leaving the company’s vice president (who happened to be his brother) in charge of operations.
 Business continued largely unchanged until a third and final fire in 1919 finally drove Aldridge Lumber Company out of business for good.
 Most of its residents left when the mill closed, and the community was absorbed into the Angelina National Forest in 1920.